For $1,800, we sell used or repaired, improved, warrantied ZF 5HP-24A transmissions for the Audi Quattro with the 4.2 V8:

 - The car moves forward but very slowly, as if it’s stuck in 4th gear

 - If you continue driving, the car can pick up speed gradually and eventually go as fast as you need it to, at highway speeds

 Park, reverse and neutral work fine, but forward gears are misbehaving.
 You turn the car off, then start it again.
 The problem then appears to have been fixed, going by the display.
 You try to move forward, and the same thing happens, every time.

 The Bad News

 This is a classic failure pattern for this type of transmission after 15 years or so.
 The pressure regulator in the valve body has worn out slightly, just enough to not contain the pressure perfectly all the time.
-Eventually, a pressure spike slips past it, and blows out the rim of the clutch “A” drum.
+Eventually, a pressure spike slips past it, and blows out the rim of the “A” clutch drum.

-The transmission has input shaft and output shaft speed sensors, and the car’s computer compared these continually.
+The transmission has input shaft and output shaft speed sensors, and the car’s computer compares these continually.
 When it senses the input shaft speed (engine speed) is high yet the output shaft speed is too low or zero, that means there is some serious slippage.
-The transmission control computer bypasses the first four forward gears.
-As a result, going forward you only have 5th gear.
+The transmission control computer bypasses the first three forward gears and puts you in 4th gear.
 The instrument cluster display informs you that this special mode has been activated.